Margaret Louisa Wright

 His wife, Margaret Louisa WRIGHT, was a daughter of Robert WRIGHT, a mill owner in Ballinode, Co.
 Monaghan.
 Her brother, Robert T. WRIGHT, was manager at the HSBC Branch at Yokohama in 1886 and her mother's family was intermarried with the JACKSONs as well.
 There are several WRIGHT family connections in Singapore, Yokohama and Hong Kong.
 As well, it is the WRIGHT family of Gilford Castle, County Down who have been the source of many of the photos and documents which underpin this extended family history.
 Their marriage is mentioned in the letters of his mother at the time.
 It seems that she was in Monaghan during the courtship and went to Japan for the marriage.

 A little vignette, recounted in Frank H. H. King’s Book, Hongkong and Shanghai Banking Corporation Vol I p.
-565, and taken from a letter which Manager Addis sent to Thomas JACKSON gives a little flavour of the young David JACKSON:
+565, and taken from a letter from the London office, which Manager David McLean sent to Thomas JACKSON, gives a little flavour of the young David JACKSON:

 Your brother [David Jackson] and [G.H.]
 Townsend go out by this mail, and I told them both to try and save money at once.
 I also told your Brother to tell you to do the same.
 I hear you have been entertaining all Hongkong with dancing parties almost weekly.
 Save your coin is my advice.
 You will find the dollars useful when you come Home .